noi-techpark/bdp-commons/data-collectors/meteorology-bz/README.md

 Mainly for each service an HTTP call is performed.
 Returned JSON string is converted to Java objects using the com.fasterxml.jackson.databind.ObjectMapper provided by the Jackson library.

-For Station and DataType the fetch, conversion and synchronization process is simple and no particular explanation is needed.
+For Station and DataType the fetch / conversion / synchronization process is simple and no particular explanation is needed.

 For measurement fetch / convert / sync process, some explanation is necessary.
 The process consists of three steps:
 1. get all station data (service /stations);